opencv/opencv/doc/tutorials/dnn/dnn_text_spotting/dnn_text_spotting.markdown

 ---
 #### TextRecognitionModel:

-In the current version, `TextRecognitionModel` only supports CNN+RNN+CTC based algorithms, and the greedy decoding method for CTC is provided.
+In the current version, @ref cv::dnn::TextRecognitionModel only supports CNN+RNN+CTC based algorithms, and the greedy decoding method for CTC is provided.
 For more information, please refer to the [original paper](https://arxiv.org/abs/1507.05717)